jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     # TypeError
     # KeyError

-* I remove the things around the call in the test and change the value given to be more descriptive
+* I remove the things around the call in the test and change the value given to be clearer

   .. code-block:: python
     :lineno-start: 150